Helping Through Crisis Webinar

 So post-traumatic growth is the growth that we’re trying to help people gain coming out of a tragedy.
 So post-traumatic growth occurs in the context of suffering and significant psychological struggle.
 So notice that first of all, the growth occurs in the middle of suffering and significant struggle, and the focus on this growth should not come at the expense of empathy for the pain and the suffering of the trauma survivors.

 Our tendency is to go, we have a belief, and in fact, many of us have even noticed this, that oftentimes we’ve grown significantly from our trials.
-One of the things that happens though, is if you try to push somebody forward in that, if you’re telling somebody who’s in significant suffering, you’re gonna really benefit from this someday.
+One of the things that happens though, is if you try to push somebody forward in that, if you’re telling somebody who’s in significant suffering, you’re going to really benefit from this someday.

-You’re, yeah, just zip it.That’s what I would say.
+You’re, yeah, just zip it.
+That’s what I would say.
 Zip it.
 That’s not the thing to say right then.
-Then I would also say for most of the, I’m gonna finish this, and it says, for most trauma survivors, post-traumatic growth and distress will coexist.
+Then I would also say for most of the, I’m going to finish this, and it says, for most trauma survivors, post-traumatic growth and distress will coexist.
 It means that they’re growing.
 And feeling distress.
 Okay.
 As they’re coming out of it.
 And the growth emerges from the struggle with coping, not from the trauma itself.
 We have to be careful in this because sometimes when we say that God brings good things out of bad things, it can actually sound like we’re saying that the bad thing was a good thing.

 Part of the reason I’m a counselor today, Matt, is because I had a good friend take his life when I was in high school.
 I will tell you two things about that.
-Number one, I will never, until the day I die, say that was a good event.I will also tell you, and I can testify that what God has done in me, through me and to me and how he’s motivated me, over time has brought amazing grace out of a really bad situation.
-But this situation was not good and I won’t tell you it was good.
+Number one, I will never, until the day I die, say that was a good event.
+I will also tell you, and I can testify that what God has done in me, through me and to me and how he’s motivated me, over time has brought amazing grace out of a really bad situation.
+But this situation was not good, and I won’t tell you it was good.
 The flip side is to understand, brothers and sisters, that we have to walk with people as they’re struggling and we would rather look at people and go, the struggle switch is on, or it’s off.
 They’re in a good place or they’re in a bad place.
 It’s more like this.
 Okay.
 It’s more of a motion.

-Well, Ted, what I’ve heard, actually you’ve alluded to this in previous slides and I think it comes up here, is you really have to understand yourself well.
+Well, Ted, what I’ve heard, actually you’ve alluded to this in previous slides, and I think it comes up here, is you really have to understand yourself well.
 And why am I reacting to this situation?
 Because very often it’s me.
 I don’t like to see people struggle.
-So I’m going to help them not struggle, and I’m going to say the job is done when they’re not.
-But this is saying that the struggle, that there is purpose in the struggle and you can’t expedite that.
+So, I’m going to help them not struggle, and I’m going to say the job is done when they’re not.
+But this is saying that the struggle, that there is purpose in the struggle, and you can’t expedite that.

 I think the other thing though is that I think that there are things that when we say expedite, it just means shove people through or move them faster than they are.
 But there are things that we can do to help people, making sure that they have adequate social support, if they need resources or counseling or a mentor or whatever or even just a meeting periodically just to check in with them.
 It means a huge amount for people to know that they’re not forgotten.